Decoding the Length of Line Segment GH: A full breakdown

 I. Introduction: Understanding Line Segments

 A line segment is a part of a line that is bounded by two distinct end points.
-In our case, we're focusing on line segment GH, which implies we have two points, G and H, defining the segment's extent.
+Now, in our case, we're focusing on line segment GH, which implies we have two points, G and H, defining the segment's extent.
 The length of GH represents the distance between these two points.
 This distance can be calculated using different methods, depending on the information provided.
 The key to successfully determining the length of GH lies in understanding the given context and applying the appropriate geometric or algebraic technique.
 This often involves understanding coordinate systems, geometric theorems, and potentially trigonometric functions.

 II.
 Calculating Length Using Coordinates (Cartesian Plane)